 Carrie Fisher -Screenwriter and Star Wars Trilogy star Fisher admitted in her autobiography that she had abused prescription painkillers repeatedly throughout her long and illustrious career.

 Elvis Presley -The King of Rock and Roll died in the mid 1970’s from a drug overdose.
 An autopsy later found massive amounts of various prescription painkillers in his system when he died at his Graceland home.

 Michael’s House treats all their patients with the same dedication and care.
-Everyone who enters an addiction care program at Michael’s House receives a personalized treatment programs designed to help them overcome their addiction and begin life anew with a clean mind, healthy body and an enriched spirit.
+Everyone who enters an opiate addiction care program at Michael’s House receives a personalized treatment program designed to help them overcome their opiate addiction and begin life anew with a clean mind, healthy body and an enriched spirit.